darkreactions/ESCALATE_Capture/capture/DataStructures_README.md

 Specifically, the subset of k/v pairs in rxn dict whose key's have 'exp' in the key-string.

 - `reagentvariables`
-    - local to capture.reagent.buildreagents
+    - local to `capture.reagent.buildreagents`
     - a subset of rxndict defining a particular reagent
     - keys are things like `item_<i>_formula` or `prep_stirrate`
     - defined for an *individual* reagent and passed to `perovskitereagent.__init__()` as `reactantinfo`

 - `climits`
+    - defined in `chemical.chemicallimits(rxndict)`
-    - pulls Min and Max for each chemical.
+    - pulls Molar Min and Max for each chemical.
     - saves into dict the min and max for each chemical
     - dict of user defined chemical limits (concentrations?)
-    - defined in the template excel file for each portion of rxndict
+    - defined in the template excel file for each `portion` of `rxndict`
     - **TODO: I don't see any limits in any of the example XLS files... how is this intended to be used?**

 ### DataFrames